HUMAN Project · CERV-2023-EQUAL · Youth Leader RoadMap

 Participation Agreement

-A document that formalises your commitment to active participation.
+A document that formalises your commitment to the HUMAN project and your Social Impact Project.

 Click to expand ↓